Mission Statement

 Weekly Intentions

-The Weekly Intentions are the intended directions for the class each week.
-Our teachers develop their class Weekly Intentions using the framework of our Whole Child Scope and The Key Developmental Goals for the age range of their class.
-This ensures that the four key areas of development (cognitive, social-emotional, creative and physical) as well as the objectives are constantly considered as topic studies unfold in each class.
+The Weekly Intentions are the teacher’s plans for their class each week.
+Our teachers develop their class Weekly Intentions using the framework of our Whole Child Scope and The Key Developmental Goals for the developmental level of their class.
+This ensures that the four key areas of development (cognitive, social-emotional, creative and physical) as well as the objectives are constantly considered as Topic Studies unfold in each class.
 The Weekly Intentions are emailed to families each week as well as posted outside of each classroom.

 Weekly Reflections and Photos

-Once a week, teachers document the children’s classroom experience with through a weekly reflection sent via email and post photos to the classroom’s Shutterfly Share Site.
-Teachers provide their account of how the children interpreted the Weekly Intentions and are working toward the Key Developmental Goals for their age range.
+Each week, teachers document the children’s classroom experience with through a weekly reflection sent via email and include photos to the classroom’s photos as well as the next week’s Weekly Intentions.
+Teachers provide their account of how the children interpreted the previous Weekly Intentions and how kids are working toward the Key Developmental Goals for their developmental level.
 This consistent, on-going, subjective assessment provides an overview of the children’s experiences at school through both written and photo documentation.

 Key Developmental Goals Assessment

 Key Developmental Goals are converted into objective assessment tools, with a subjective component since we value both equally.
 Key Developmental Goal Assessments are completed each semester and presented to the child’s family during fall and spring family/teacher conferences.
-A digital copy is then sent to the family and retained in the child’s file at school to inform the child’s teacher the following year.
+A digital copy is provided to each family and retained in the child’s file at school to inform the child’s teacher the following year.

 Family/Teacher Conferences